scorewinner/atm-docker/Updating.md

 - Shut down the docker container
 - If you want to be extra safe, make a backup of the old server files
 - Copy the new server files to the server folder, overwriting the existing files
-- update the installer filename in the docker-compose file.
+- update the forge installer filename in the docker-compose file.
 - Start the server again, ideally pulling the newest docker image in the process